Treboder/HighAvailabilityDeploymentAutomation/README.md

 Running it again AND performing the step below (No. 8) should clear up those errors.

 #### 8. Setup Kubernetes config so you can ping the EKS cluster
-- Delete `~/.kube/config` file, otherwise we will see
+- Delete `~/.kube/config` file locally, otherwise we will see
   - `Tried to insert into contexts,which is a <class 'NoneType'> not a <class 'list'>`
 - Command `aws eks --region us-east-2 update-kubeconfig --name udacity-cluster`
 - Get the <cluster_name> from command above, use it next